 We bet you’ll love them as much as we do.

-Three Family Activities at the Australian Museum of Democracy
+Three Best Family Activities at Old Parliament House Museum

 Roll up to the information desk and ask any staff member for one of their Action’ed pack programmes.

-It’s a themed dress-up adventure using a bag of fun props that takes the kids indoors around the museum, or outdoors into the gardens, learning fun facts about Australian democracy, politics, and history as they go.
+It’s a themed dress-up adventure using a bag of fun props that takes the kids indoors around the museum, or outdoors into the gardens, learning fun facts as they go about:

 Family Action Pack options